 1. United States

-- Tuck School of Business.
-The business school of Dartmouth College in Hanover, New Hampshire, this institution specializes in MBA and also offers an advanced management program for executives.
+- Tuck School of Business ($188,784).
+The business school of Dartmouth College in Hanover, New Hampshire offers an MBA and an advanced management program for executives.

-- Samuel Curtis Johnson Graduate School of Management.
-This is one of Cornell University’s three famous business schools in Ithaca, New York.
-It offers MBA/EMBA and Ph.D. programs.
-The two other Cornell business schools are the Charles H. Dyson School of Applied Economics and Management and Cornell University School of Hotel Administration.
+- Samuel Curtis Johnson Graduate School of Management ($181,821).
+One of Cornell University’s three famous business schools in Ithaca, New York, this college offers MBA/EMBA and Ph.D. programs.

 2. United Kingdom

 Nine British universities finish in the FT’s Top 100 Business schools.
 Four British universities also finish in Bloomberg’s European B-Schools Ranking list: London in fourth, Judge at Cambridge in eighth, Saïd at Oxford in ninth and Imperial College at 15th.
 The London Business School was the first European academic institution to rank at top of the global MBA ranking in 2009.

 Here are the top business schools in the UK: